-At the end of the discussion, you should thank the participants for their time and identify any next steps, if appropriate.
+The discussion should end with thanking the participants for their time and any next steps, if appropriate.

 Facilitating the focus group

 When planning the focus group, you must identify a convenient time and venue.
 Consider what time of day will be easiest for participants; this may be in the early evening.
 Also, the location should allow for privacy (a room with a door) and be centrally located near public transportation.